hardikvasa/webb/README.md

 An all-in-one Python library to scrap, parse and crawl web pages

 ### Gist
-This is a light-weight, dynamic and featured Python library crawl, download, index, parse, scrap analyze web pages in a systematic manner.
+This is a light-weight, dynamic and featured Python library.
+It can be used to **crawl, download, index, parse, scrap and analyze web pages** in a systematic manner or any of the individual function.
+It is also used to **clean web pages, store web data and import/export relevant components** from the internet.
+Some of the other features also include **downloading google images and spidering wikipedia database**.

 ### Compatability
 This library is compatible with both Python 2 (2.x) as well as Python 3 (3.x) versions.
 It is a download-import-and-run program with no or little changes as required by users.

 ### Dependencies
-There are no dependencies to this project.
+There are **no dependencies** to this project.
 It functions entirely of the standard in-build library support.
 It does not need any external support or installations.
 Just download and run!!!

 ### Usage
 1. Download `webb.py`